Strength to Strength welcomed Dean Taylor to discuss the atonement.

 The current rhetoric among neo-Anabaptist (and many in the academic world) is that the sacrifice themes of the Atonement, commonly known as “Penal Substitutionary Atonement (PSA),” started centuries after the early Church with Anselm in the middle ages.
 In my paper and in this presentation, I look at several critical early Christian passages related to the Atonement.
 In doing so, I demonstrate that from a historical perspective, this rhetoric is complete nonsense.

 In saying that, please understand that I will not be trying to claim that PSA was the exclusive view of the early Church.
 All that I am saying is that PSA was very clearly one of the metaphors used by the early Church to describe the miracle of the Atonement.
 From a historical perspective, this is easily proven.

 As a conclusion, I argue that pastorally I believe that the loss of PSA has hurt our churches producing unnecessary division, a loss of holiness, spiritual pride, and anemic worship.

 An interactive question-and-answer period follows.

 Download: Kingdom Reductionism by Dean Taylor

 Dean Taylor is an author of several books, most notably A Change of Allegiance, which chronicles the journey of him and his wife leaving the U.S. Army to become peacemakers.
-He is a church historian, and presently serves as president of Sattler College.
-His website Radical Reformation attests to his broad knowledge and experience.
-Dean and his wife Tania worship with Followers of the Way in Boston, Massachusetts.
+He is a church historian; his website Radical Reformation attests to his broad knowledge and experience.

 The Strength to Strength podcast is available through many outlets.
 Listen online, download episodes, or subscribe through your preferred provider.